universeoforanges/luacc/README.md

-# LuaCC - The Lua Compiler Compiler written in C
+# LuaCC - The Lua Bytecode Compiler written in C
 ## Completely rewritten as of 6/3/25!
 LuaCC is a compiler which compiles Lua bytecode to assembly, which can be assembled & linked into machine code.
 Pretty useful, if you ask me